riceissa/issarice.com/external/lesswrong.com/disagreement-about-value-hrad-work.md

 ### Building agents from the ground up vs understanding the behavior of rational agents and predicting what they will do

 This distinction comes from Abram Demski's [comment](https://www.greaterwrong.com/posts/suxvE2ddnYMPJN9HD/realism-about-rationality/comment/3f6fadtcv8FsgwKsz).
+However, I'm not confident I've understood this distinction in the way that Abram intended it, so what I describe below may be a slightly different distinction.

 so i think a precise theory of rationality would allow us to build an AGI in a satisfying way, whereas understanding the behavior one means being handed an arbitrary agent implemented in some way (e.g. via blackbox ML) and then being able to predict how it will act

-i'm not confident i've understood this distinction in the way that abram intended it.

 ## World 1